 Barley pilaf is truly a simple dish – sauté a few vegetables, throw in barley and liquid, let it cook unattended, and you’ve got a tasty and unique side dish with only 10-15 minutes hands-on time.

-I love the nutty, hearty flavor of barley and I wish I would remember to cook with it more often.
-When I get in a rice-pasta-potato rut, I pull out this easy barley pilaf dish.
+I love the nutty, hearty flavor of barley and wish I would remember to cook with it more often.
+When we get in a rice-pasta-potato rut, I pull out this easy vegetable barley pilaf recipe for something different.

 This is such an easy side dish- in fact the only hard part is remembering to start it about an hour before serving.

 But that’s why we plan a menu, right?